intra2net/avocado-i2n/docs/api/index.rst

 -  *noop* - Simply load all plugins and do nothing (good for probing)
 -  *create* - Create any predefined image for each virtual machine
 -  *collect* - Collect the vm root state from a pool if available
 -  *deploy* - Simply deploy changes on top of current state (will be lost after reverting to snapshot)
 -  *boot* - Simply boot the registered virtual machines and run selected controls if any
 -  *list* - List selected tests
 -  *run* - Run selected tests
 -  *download* - Download a set of files from the vm to the test results folder
--  *upload* - Upload a set of files to the vm's temporary folder
+-  *upload* - Upload a set of files to the vm’s temporary folder
 -  *unittest* - Run all unit tests available for the test suite utilities
 -  *update* - Rerun setup tests on a vm, removing all descending states
 -  *shutdown* - Shutdown gracefully or kill living vms
 -  *clean* - Remove the logical volumes of all installed vms
 -  *check* - Check whether a given state (snapshot of saved setup) exists
 -  *get* - Get a given state, i.e. revert to it keeping it for further reuse
 -  *set* - Set a given state, keeping it for further reuse
 -  *unset* - Unset a given state, making it unavailable for further reuse but freeing space
 -  *push* - Same like setting a given state
 -  *pop* - Pop a given state, i.e. revert to it but making it unavailable for further reuse
--  *\<tool>* - Run any custom compatible tool, located in the tools test suite folder
+-  *<tool>* - Run any custom compatible tool, located in the tools test suite folder

 You can define a chain of setup steps, e.g.